Bilad al-Sham: Umayyad period

 Syria became the metropolitan province of the Umayyad Caliphate which Mu'awiya founded and whose capital was at Damascus.
 Syria's history under Umayyad rule was "essentially the history of the Umayyad dynasty", according to the historians Henri Lammens and Clifford Edmund Bosworth.
 Mu'awiya had his son Yazid I, the son of a Kalbi woman, recognized as his successor.
 Yazid I was opposed by the people of the Hejaz, whose revolt against him was crushed by Syria's troops at the Battle of al-Harra.
 The Syrians proceeded to besiege Mecca in 683, but withdrew to Syria after Yazid I died.
 The Meccan leader of the revolt, Ibn al-Zubayr, was recognized as caliph across much of the Muslim empire, while Yazid I's son and successor, Mu'awiya II, succumbed to the plague.

 The Kalb and other loyalist tribes elected another Umayyad, Marwan I, as caliph and he moved to secure the dynasty's Syrian heartland.
 With these tribes' support, he defeated the Qays tribes and other supporters of Ibn al-Zubayr at the Battle of Marj Rahit, north of Damascus, in 684.
 Under his son and successor, Abd al-Malik, Syrian troops reconquered the rest of the Caliphate and killed Ibn al-Zubayr in a second siege of Mecca.
 A standing army composed of the Syrian tribal soldiery was established under this caliph and his sons and successors.
 Abd al-Malik inaugurated a more Arab–Islamic government in Syria by changing the language of its bureaucracy from Greek to Arabic, switching from Byzantine coinage to a strictly Islamic currency, and building the Dome of the Rock in Jerusalem, which he may have promoted as an additional center of Muslim pilgrimage to Mecca.

 Abd al-Malik's son and successor, al-Walid I, ruled with autocratic tendencies and less tolerance for the non-Muslims in Syria and the empire in general, which reached its greatest territorial extent during his reign.
 He largely demolished the Christian basilica of St. John in Damascus and built in its place the landmark Great Umayyad Mosque.
 He achieved great popularity among the Syrian Arabs.
 During his rule and that of his successors, Damascus retained its role as the administrative capital of the empire, but the caliphs increasingly resided in their country estates in the Syrian steppe.

-After a period of stagnation, the caliph Hisham restored the prestige of Umayyad Caliphate through his administrative reforms, state-building and austerity, though the conquests ground to a halt.
+After a period of stagnation, the caliph Hisham restored the prestige of the Umayyad Caliphate through his administrative reforms, state-building and austerity, though the conquests ground to a halt.
 His successor, al-Walid II, was assassinated, sparking the Third Muslim Civil War.
-His successor Yazid III died after a few months, followed by the weak rule of Ibrahim.
-Marwan II took control of the caliphate, crushed his Syrian tribal opponents, and shifted the capital to Harran, outside of Syria, which increased Syrian opposition to his rule.
+The next caliph, Yazid III, died after a few months, followed by the weak rule of Ibrahim.
+Marwan II took control in late 744, crushed his Syrian tribal opponents, and shifted the capital to Harran, outside of Syria, which increased Syrian opposition to his rule.